NithinRajuOfficial/NithinRajuOfficial/README.md

 👋 Hey there!
 I'm a passionate Software Engineer building and contributing to modern applications.

-🚀 Actively building new projects and solving challenging problems.
+🚀 Actively building new projects and solving challenging problems.<br>
-🌱 Exploring new frameworks and expanding my knowledge of the web ecosystem.
+🌱 Exploring new frameworks and expanding my knowledge of the web ecosystem.<br>
-🤝 Looking to connect and collaborate with other developers.
+🤝 Looking to connect and collaborate with other developers.<br>
-💡 Happy to talk about JavaScript, TypeScript, or anything related to coding!
+💡 Happy to talk about JavaScript, TypeScript, or anything related to coding!<br>

 ## 🌐 Socials: